SeanDougherty/AdventOfCode2021/README.md

 ### Day 7

 This one was brute-forced.
 I never like settling for the brute-force solution but the optimal solution for this one relied on a bit of math knowledge that I wasn't familiar with.
 Glad to know that it wasn't me just missing an algorithmic approach or forgetting data structure.
 Also, I wasn't sure what the equation was for the "Sum" version of a factorial.
 A quick wiki search told me it was the Triangular Sum formula.
 I knew an equation had to exist, I just hadn't done much math work in some time.
 In any case, it was an alright challenge and I got to test my automated AoC util service!
 A few bugs on it's first run, but I'm expecting much better results when I test it again tonight for Day 8!

+### Day 8

+This was a challenging one, both logically and with the use of proper data structures.
+I eventually found a rather elegant approach to part2 that I am happy with.
+However, one critique would be that there is no handling of malformed input and I could do better to implement better exception throwing/handling.
+Alltogether still an enjoyable challenge.
+And as a bonus, my utility worked well!